cloudcaptainai/helium_flutter/README.md

 ### Hiding Paywalls

-To programmatically hide a paywall:
+To programmatically hide a paywall that was shown with the `presentUpsell` method:

 ```dart
 bool hideResult = await heliumFlutter.hideUpsell() ?? false;